Priest Forever

 Likewise, having “attained a more distinguished ministry, he also is the mediator of a better covenant legislated upon better promises.”
 If the “first covenant” had been faultless, there would have been no need for a second.
 But having found fault with it, the Lord announced the coming days when “I will conclude a new covenant”:

-The new covenant is NOT “according to the covenant” made at Mount Sinai under Moses.
-It is not a “renewed” or enhanced piece of legislation based on the regulations of the Torah, but a new covenant made necessary since the old one was incapable of achieving the “purification of sins.”
+The new covenant is NOT “according to the covenant” made at Mount Sinai.
+It is not a “renewed” or enhanced piece of legislation based on the regulations of the Torah, but a new covenant made necessary since the old one was incapable of achieving the “purification of sins,” and a covenant based on the death and resurrection of the Son of God.

-And this New Covenant empowers all citizens of the kingdom to know God and establishes them as His people.
+This New Covenant empowers all citizens of the Kingdom to know God and establishes them as His people.
 Unlike all previous efforts, the covenant established by the “Son” more than succeeded at cleansing the conscience from the stain and guilt of sin (“I will become merciful to their unrighteousness and their sins will I remember no more”).

-By establishing the New Covenant, Jesus “made the first obsolete,” and that means the jurisdiction of the previous covenant is no longer in effect for the people of God – it has been superseded by the new one.
+By establishing the New Covenant, Jesus “made the first obsolete.”
+This means the jurisdiction of the previous covenant is no longer in effect for the people of God – it has been superseded by the New Covenant and the priesthood of Jesus “after the order of Melchizedek.”

-Moreover, anyone who removes himself from the authority of our “Great High Priest” places himself back under an incomplete and obsolete system that can “never cleanse the conscience from sin.”
-That way can only lead to disaster.
+Moreover, anyone who removes himself from the authority of our “Great High Priest” will place himself back under an incomplete and obsolete system that can “never cleanse the conscience from sin” or “purify sins.”
+That way can only lead to disaster and death.

 POPULAR POSTS